-We should follow Benjamin here, and his idea that the quality of some 'cult' objects lies not in them being seen, but in simply being 'extant', that is: being thought of as being somewhere out there in the world.
-60 Recording violations, especially the act of the violation or someone's experience of having their rights violated, depending on how the lens is focused, creates a spectre that can amplify the effects of the violation.
+occurrence of any re-emergence, but its possibility.
+We should follow Benjamin here, and his idea that the quality of some 'cult' objects lies not in them being seen, but in simply being 'extant', that is: being thought of as being somewhere out there in the world.60 Recording violations, especially the act of the violation or someone's experience of having their rights violated, depending on how the lens is focused, creates a spectre that can amplify the effects of the violation.
 This stimulates their potential re-emergence in newly repressive and damaging contexts and it does so in perpetuity.
 A human rights violation never exists for a single moment alone.
 A violation involves scars and traces.
 The recording of a violation, however, fortifies the event of the violation.
 It makes it increasingly possible that the wounds opened by a violation may never heal.
-It is in this sense that the threat of the image comes to bear upon the human rights.
+It is in this sense that the threat of the image comes to bear upon human rights.

 We can say that this threat has two dimensions.
-Its first manifests in situations where human rights violations involve a physical act - as opposed, for example, to an administrative decision.
+It first manifests in situations where human rights violations involve a physical act - as opposed, for example, to an administrative decision.
 Here, those held under the violation are recorded in their suffering, knowingly or unknowingly, by the perpetrators, and are threatened with its use against them via its release or otherwise.
 Here the threat is brought about immediately and directly.
 It amplifies the violation by drawing the future into the moment of its occurrence.

 The second dimension manifests in the aftermath of the violation.
-During this period, under the threat of the image, the person or group who experienced the violation faces the constant risk of being thrown back into it at any moment as a result of its visual re-emergence, in a manner akin to trauma61.
+During this period, under the threat of the image, the person or group who experienced the violation faces the constant risk of being thrown back into it at any moment as a result of its visual re-emergence, in a manner akin to trauma.61

 The deployment of the threat of the image has always been connected to the violation of human rights by the sovereign.
-The cataloging62 that was undertaken by
+The cataloguing62 that was undertaken by the Nazis in their attempted extermination of the Iewish populations under their control, which emerged as evidence at Nuremberg, has been well documented and discussed.
+63 However, in the 1990s something in the way the sovereign exercised this threat changed.

-60 See Han, B. The Transparency Society.
-Stanford: Stanford University Press, 2015, p.
-30.

-61 For more on this, see Sliwinski, S. Human Rights in Camera, pp. 93-99.

-62 See, for example, the 'Stroop Report' detailing the quashing of Jewish resistance in Warsaw, in particular the annex of photographs supporting it.
-Available at www.yadvashem.org/yv/en/exhibitions/warsaw_ghetto/collection_gallery.asp.
-Accessed 30 June 2018.
+See Byung-Chul Han, The Transparency Society (Stanford UP 2015) 30.
+For more on this, see Sliwinski (n 24) 93-99.
+See, for example, the 'Stroop Report' detailing the quashing of Jewish resistance in Warsaw, in particular the annex of photographs supporting it.
+Available at <www.yadvashem.org/yv/en/exhibitions/warsaw_ghetto/collection_gallery.asp> accessed 30 June 2018.
+See, for example, Lawrence Douglas, 'Film as Witness: Screening Nazi Concentration Camps before the Nuremberg Trial' (Nov 1995) 105 (2) The Yale Law Journal 449-481.